handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ## Set an initial sort order

-You can set a default sort order that's applied every time Handsontable is launched.
+You can set a default sort order that's applied every time you initialize Handsontable.

-In this demo, the data is initially sorted:
+In the following demo, the data is initially sorted:
 - By the **Brand** column, in ascending order.
 - By the **Model** column, in descending order.